bahrus/trans-render/README.md

 ```

 The syntax isn't that much more complicated, but it is probably harder to troubleshoot if using symbols, so use your best judgment.
 Perhaps start properties and methods with an underscore if you wish to preserve the easy debugging capabilities.
 You can also use Symbol.for('count'), which kind of meets halfway between the two approaches.

+**NB:**  There appears to be serious flaw as far as symbols and imports.
+If you find yourself importing a symbol from another file, even from the same package, you are in for a bumpy ride, from my experience, especially when using a bare import server plug-in like es-dev-server.
+I've raised the issue [here](https://github.com/WICG/webpackage/issues/496) and [there](https://github.com/WICG/import-maps/issues/132).

 ### Even more indirection